 Stately jewel with a masterful art collection and a view

 Perched at the northern most tip of Hampstead Heath — the most northern part of London you need (and should) concern yourself with — is this predominantly 18th-century country house (Robert Adam) whose relatively compact but formidable collection of paintings perfectly complements an afternoon's walk on the sublimely urban-bucolic Heath (and neighbouring picture-perfect Hampstead Village).
 At Kenwood you'll find one of the world's 31 Vermeer paintings alongside works by Rembrandt, Turner Hals, Van Dyck, Gainsborough and Landseer, among others.
 A very civilised excursion to north London indeed, but be warned that Sundays draw the crowds.
 Also, Julia Roberts and Hugh Grant were here for a scene in Roger Michel's 1999 film NOTTING HILL.
-Restaurant/café on site.
+Restaurant/café the Brew House on site for lunch and tea.
 In November 2013 Kenwood reopened following a £5.9m makeover.
+One might consider combining a visit here with a tour of nearby-ish Highgate Cemetery [see entry].
 Tube station: Hampstead.
 Overground stations: Hampstead Heath and Gospel Oak.

 Hampstead Lane, Hampstead